Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 6/25/2021 (Day 56)

+- 👩‍💻 Knocked out a Leetcode problem this morning and then continued work on styling the React grocery app.
+Still really digging Tailwind (to my complete shock), and am just methodically going through the screens and styling up each one based on the mockups I made earlier this week.
+Slow but steady progress! 🐢

 ## 6/24/2021 (Day 55)

 - 👩‍💻 Continued work on designing mockups for React app and began basic mobile styling of the bare bones home page.
 You guys, I think I like Tailwind a lot?
 Instead of inline classes, I'm primarily using @apply with my own classes and it's still saving me a ton of time!